Privacy Notice for California Residents

 - Content you post.
 If you post content to our website, such as reviews, ratings or comments (“User Content”), we maintain a record of such User Content.

-- Mobile devices.
-If you access our websites on your mobile device, we may also collect your unique device identifier and mobile device IP address, as well as information about your device's operating system, mobile carrier and your precise geolocation information.
+- Device you use to connect with us.
+We may also collect your unique device identifier and mobile device IP address, as well as information about your device's operating system, mobile carrier and your precise geolocation information.

 Use of Personal Information